jamesgulliford57/heston-type-models/README.md

 - Add other models and ability to select chosen model in config file
 - Stochastic Model should not be specific to dimensions and variables of Heston model. also atm only work in 2D.
 At the moment Milstein scheme is specific to Heston.
 - Protect against nonsensical inputs
+- Replace generic terms like S and V with expalantory terms like price and volatility in state vectors
+- Add model parameters to class docstrings

 ### New Features
 - Performance metrics